 Prosecutor Gregory Barry from the Berkshire District Attorney's office said the case will likely be presented to a Berkshire grand jury in order to seek a Superior Court indictment against the defendant.

 The judge ordered Baruch to refrain from drinking alcoholic beverages, using illegal drugs and driving for the next 30 days.

 According to court records, Baruch's blood alcohol content was above the legal limit of .08 percent.
-The testing was done at Berkshire Medical Center 90 minutes after the crash.

 To reach Dick Lindsay: